mlmargotto/DecSecOpsTools/docs/_posts/2011-07-04-skype-in-the-enterprise.md

 ## Comment:

-<em>@Kenneth &mdash; Your points are valid certainly.
-But, the cost MS OCS is
-certainly non-trivial as well.
+_@Kenneth &mdash; Your points are valid certainly.
+But, the cost MS OCS is certainly non-trivial as well.
 If you implement OCS, you have to deal with redundancy and single-point of failure issues as an engineered solution.
 The hardware alone on this type of implementation ran $1.2M for one of my clients last year.
-Sure these kinds of consulting projects makes us consultants smile, but you can certainly understands why many organizations would opt for Skype instead of spending this level of cost when they could get Skype for free!</em>
+Sure these kinds of consulting projects makes us consultants smile, but you can certainly understands why many organizations would opt for Skype instead of spending this level of cost when they could get Skype for free!_

 ## Ken Hartman: